jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

  You can just decrease this entropy coefficient.
 In off policy algorithms like DDPG, SAC, or TD3, you have exploration during data collection and you can just decrease the variance of the distribution of the noise you add to policy output for exploration. -->

 ### Value Network Loss Clipping
 This is another trick aimed at controlling the behavior of the gradients.
 The value function is trained on a mean-squared error (MSE) loss where the target values are value estimates from policy rollouts.
 This is contrast to supervised learning, where the targets are stationary ground-truth labels.
 Because the targets themselves are estimates derived from a stochastic sampling process, inaccurate targets which produce very large errors can occur.
-The MSE loss can be clipped from [-k, k] where k is usually around 0.2.
+The MSE loss can be clipped from [-k, k] where k is usually around 0.2.  # TODO this is not 100% correct is it?
+I'm clipping something else to 0.2.

 Code Examples: